-Renewal Policy: The account will automatically renew at maturity for a time period equal to the original term.
+Renewal policy: The account will automatically renew at maturity for a time period equal to the original term unless you indicate a different preference.
 The interest rate for each renewal term will be the rate currently offered on the maturity date.

 Now that you have the basics, here are the detailed terms that govern your Capital One account ("Terms").
 Please understand that when you submit an application, open an account or use our services, you agree to be bound by these Terms.
 When you see the words "you" and "your," they mean each person who owns an account or each trustee who is legally entitled to manage an account.
 "Our," "us," and "we" mean Capital One, N.A.

-Who Can Open an Account: You must be a United States citizen or lawful permanent resident with a U.S. physical address or with military addresses (APO or FPO) and valid Social Security Number to open an account.
+Who can open an account: You must be a United States citizen or lawful permanent resident with a U.S. physical address located in one of the 50 United States or Washington, D.C., or with military addresses (APO or FPO).
+In order to open an account, you must be at least 18 years old with a valid Social Security Number, and with a U.S.-based mobile phone number.
 Individual Taxpayer Identification Numbers (ITINs) are acceptable for account opening in Branches and Capital One Cafés and your Linked Account must be with a bank chartered in the U.S.